Posted in Buildings, Schools, Then and Now

 This is the first in a series of posts on Oakland Schools.

-I hope to show Then and Now images of most of the schools and a bit of the history of each school I show.
+I hope to display ‘Then and Now’ images of most of the schools, along with a brief history of each one I feature.
 Some photos are in the form of drawings, postcards, or from the pages of history books.

-Note: Piecing together the history of some of the older schools is sometimes tricky.
+Note: Piecing together the history of some older schools can be a challenging task.
 I do this all at home and online — a work in progress for some.
 I have been updating my posts when I find something new.
 Let me know of any mistakes or additions.

 Updated September 20, 2020